Career outlook for solution architect

 What's it like?

-Start by consulting with clients to identify what issues they’re facing and what you can do to help them meet their goals.
-You’d think outside the box to come up with ideas and consider various options that would solve their problems.
+First, you'd work out what issues they’re facing and what you can do to help them meet their goals.
+You’d think outside the box to come up with ideas and consider different options.

-You’d work with developers and software engineers to organise their tasks and make sure the project runs smoothly.
-Providing guidance to teams and supporting them with certain tasks might also be expected.
+You’d organise the tasks of developers and software engineers to keep the project on track.
+You'd also offer guidance to teams and support them with certain tasks.

 What you might do:

-- Determine the scope of a project and decide on what resources are needed
+- figure out the scope of a project and decide what resources you'll need

-- Coordinate teams of developers and engineers to deliver on project goals
+- manage teams of developers and engineers to deliver on project goals

-- Determine potential risks and have solutions in place to mitigate them
+- assess potential risks and have solutions in place to mitigate them

 UK employment status